WATER, WATER EVERYWHERE - NOT A DROP TO DRINK

 *Carry nutrients and oxygen to the cells through blood flow.

-*Keep the body cool and the body temperature constant under varying conditions by perspiration etc.
+*Keep the body cool and the body temperature constant under varying conditions

 *To lubricate our joints.